BlueEagle414/ClearChain/README.md

 4. **Phase 3 (Revision):** The final verification authority methodically answers the Phase 2 questions against the context, catches any hallucinations, corrects the user's false premises, and streams the final, vetted answer to the TUI.

 ## Documentation

-To keep this repository clean, detailed instructions and configurations have been organized into their own files:

 * **Installation & Requirements:** Please see `docs/requirements.md` for dependency installation and local model setup.
 * **Key Bindings & TUI Navigation:** Please refer to `docs/key_bindings.md` for a complete list of application shortcuts, database wipe commands, and data entry modals.